PharmacyInfoline

 • 60 and above

-Did you taken any measures to control glucose level within limits after your increase blood glucose level?
+Did you take any measures to control your glucose level within limits after your increased blood glucose level?

 • Yes